OHeliasO/habitica-party-inviter/README.md

 - Reads user data from a JSON file
 - Uses environment variables for secure API authentication

+### Invitation Limits

+⚠️ **Important:** Habitica only allows **10 pending invites per party** at a time.
+This means our bot **cannot invite all users at once**—once the limit is reached, additional invites will be skipped until some pending invitations are accepted or expire.

+To avoid sending too many invites, the bot **only invites users who meet a minimum level requirement** (default: level equals or above 5).
+Users below this level will be automatically skipped.

 ## Requirements
 - Python 3.11+
 - Habitica account and API credentials